Otter info

 Features:

-- Training loads given are designed to start off lightly, assuming fitness level is low and to then progressively build as the weeks go by.
+- Training loads given are designed to start off lightly, assuming fitness level is low, and to then progressively build as the weeks go by.

 Disclaimer

-Training Plan Definitions
+Training Plan References:

 1. Nutrition: Leading up to race day